patrikzudel/PatrikZeros-CSGO-Sound-Fix/README.md

 # PatrikZero's CS:GO Volume Fix

 Script that lowers volume when you die and get flashed in CS:GO.
+**It aims to lower the chance of hearing damage by significantly reducing overall sound exposure.**
 Uses game state integration.
 Anti-cheat safe.

   #### This will not get you VAC banned 100%  as it does not hook into the game in any sort of way.